ronnybremer/OAuthBundle/README.md

-# OidcBundle
+# OAuthBundle
-OpenID Connect Bundle for Contao
+OAuth and OpenID Connect Bundle for Contao